KenzieAcademy/socialapp-starter/README.md

 7. Begin creating/using components to establish a general foundation of your app

 A starter scaffolding is provided here: [SocialApp-starter](https://github.com/erics273/socialapp-starter)

+The API you will communicate with is the [SocialApp API](https://socialapp-api.herokuapp.com)

 ## Submission